NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, electricity, natural gas, fuel oil, propane
+     - electricity, natural gas, fuel oil, propane
      - The backup fuel type of the heat pump.
 Only applies if Backup Type is 'integrated'.
    * - ``heat_pump_backup_heating_efficiency``
      - false